canonical/rockcraft/docs/reference/extensions/django-framework.rst

 The Django extension supports both synchronous and asynchronous Gunicorn workers.
 If you want asynchronous workers, you have to add the ``gevent`` package to the ``requirements.txt`` file.
-Read more :ref:`Using asynchronous Gunicorn workers <async-gunicorn-workers>`.
+Read more :ref:`Using asynchronous Gunicorn workers <django-async-gunicorn-workers>`.

 Project requirements
 ====================